 Cold foam goes well with a wide variety of cold beverages.
-It’s perfect over ordinary iced coffee, as well as cold brew, and nitro coffee, all of which can be held or served from the crew-serve area of the store.
+It’s perfect over ordinary iced coffee, as well as cold brew and nitro coffee, or flavored versions of these.

-The topping also works well with other bright, bold, and tart beverages you may be serving.
-Potential pairings include fruit-infused chilled beverages and iced teas, ranging from herbal blends to fruit teas to chai.
+It also complements other bright, bold, and tart beverages you may be serving.
+Potential pairings include fruit-infused chilled beverages and iced teas, ranging from herbal blends and fruit teas to chai.

 How to Customize Cold Foam